 With the Monocoque design, the reel body serves as a stiff and distortion-proof frame, which is handy and compact at the same time.
-If offers more rigidity, more stability, and bigger gears.
-The Water Resistance is superb and Monocoque body offers more power and torque as a result.
+It offers more rigidity, more stability, and bigger gears.
+The Water Resistance is superb, and the Monocoque body offers more power and torque as a result.

-The reels also feature an all-aluminum frame and features Digigear technology.
-Compared to most of the competition, the gears are between 20% to 40% larger.
+The reels also feature an all-aluminum frame and feature Digigear technology.
 The gears also feature a larger tooth pattern, giving the gears a much longer gear life and durability than competitive reels.
 Tests reveal a gear life that is one to three times the length of competitive reels.

-Daiwa’s Automatic Tournament Drag uses an improved drag grease that exhibits a low viscosity at rest, yet becomes more viscous immediately after drag start up.
-This reduces initial drag start-up inertia and combined with the structural changes of the ATD Drag System results in a smoother drag from the initial hook up.
+Daiwa’s Automatic Tournament Drag uses an improved drag grease that exhibits a low viscosity at rest yet becomes more viscous immediately after drag starts up.
+This reduces initial drag startup inertia and, combined with the structural changes of the ATD Drag System, results in a smoother drag from the initial hook up.

 METAL ALLOY BODY

-Rock solid in strength and performance, alloy is tailor made for Australian conditions and allows a reel to be created that is light, yet strong, and supremely rigid and highly corrosion resistant.
+Rock-solid in strength and performance, the alloy is tailor-made for Australian conditions and allows a reel to be created that is light yet strong, supremely rigid, and highly corrosion-resistant.

-A one-piece frame eliminates the use of traditional two-piece body & sideplate construction.
-A single piece body utilises a screw-in engine plate to house the main gear, reducing flex and twist under load creating a sealed mechanism.
+A one-piece frame eliminates the use of traditional two-piece body & side plate construction.
+A single-piece body utilizes a screw-in engine plate to house the main gear, reducing flex and twist under load, creating a sealed mechanism.
 The elimination of the side plate also has also allowed for a more compact body design.
-MQ technology not only makes reels stronger & better sealed, but also more compact.
+MQ technology not only makes reels stronger & better sealed but also more compact.

-Daiwa’s first generation of digitally engineered gear design ensures a perfect mesh between ultra-tough stainless-steel drive gear and pinion gears for optimized speed, power, durability and smoothness.
+Daiwa’s first generation of digitally engineered gear design ensures a perfect mesh between the ultra-tough stainless-steel drive gear and pinion gears for optimized speed, power, durability, and smoothness.

-Lightweight and incredibly strong, aluminium allows strength and weightlessness to be achieved without the cost and corrosion issues of other metals.
+Lightweight and incredibly strong, aluminum allows strength and weightlessness to be achieved without the cost and corrosion issues of other metals.

-Small size Daiwa BG MQ (2500-4000) feature dramatically larger sized drive gears.
-Middle sized models 5000 & 6000 now feature the Rigid Air Rotor design, maximising strength and appeal for mid-weight sportfishing applications.
+Small size Daiwa BG MQ (2500-4000) feature dramatically larger-sized drive gears.
+Middle-sized models 5000 & 6000 now feature the Rigid Air Rotor design, maximizing strength and appeal for mid-weight sportfishing applications.
 Larger size Daiwa BG MQ from 8000-20000 receive huge benefits as a result of the MQ body, with the leg & main body drastically increased in strength without increasing weight.

 Daiwa BG MQ model specifications: